Roehampton Graduation

 Ceremonies

-Our autumn graduation ceremonies will be held at the Royal Festival Hall, Southbank Centre, SE1 8XX on Tuesday 16 September and Wednesday 17 September 2025.
+Our winter graduation ceremonies will be held at the Royal Festival Hall, Southbank Centre, SE1 8XX on Wednesday 28 January 2026.

 • Ceremony 2 at 12pm - School of Life and Health Sciences / School of Psychology

-Please note, you will need to have successfully passed your course by 31 July to be eligible to attend the graduation ceremonies in autumn 2025.
+Please note, you will need to have successfully passed your course by 8 January to be eligible to attend the graduation ceremonies in winter 2026.
 Anyone with outstanding debt or pending assignments will not be able to attend the graduation ceremonies until this has been resolved.

-• 16 and 17 September – deadline to book your guest tickets through Southbank Centre
+• 28 January – deadline to book your guest tickets through Southbank Centre

 • Six weeks after you are awarded – certificate and transcript are sent to you by post to your home address